• Home

 It may seem like “cage-free” products are the answer to these problems but, unfortunately, this is a misleading term.
 While the label sounds synonymous with free-roaming, “cage-free” really means that chickens have only a single square foot of space to move around.
 The term does not mean they were given access to the outdoors.
 Not entirely the sunshine and pasture image the term “cage-free” conjures up!

 “Free-range” hens don’t fare much better than their “cage-free” cousins.
-In essence, “free-range” simply means that at some point in the animal’s life, it had some access to the outdoors.
+In essence, “free-range” simply means that the animal has some access to the outdoors.
 However, the term is also not regulated, and doesn’t have any requirements regarding the size of the outdoor area, the condition, or even how long or often the animal is outside.
+Often it means there is an adjacent outdoor area, however small, that animals may choose to access in small amounts of time.

 Source: https://blog.paleohacks.com/cage-free-free-range-pasture-raised/